Optically trapped exciton-polariton condensates in a perovskite microcavity: Introduction

-By tailoring the LHP microwire geometry and power of the optical trap, the condensation of polaritons can be switched among different high-order trapped modes, accompanied by redistribution of spatial densities and superlinear increase in the emission intensities [see Fig.~\ref{fig:setup}], implying that polariton condensates in this geometry could be exploited for an all-optical multistate switch.
-For low powers we observe condensation into extremely high-order angular harmonics (Laguerre-Gaussian), reminiscent of whispering gallery modes, of orbital angular quantum number up to $l=19$.
+By tailoring the LHP microwire geometry and power of the optical trap, the condensation of polaritons can be switched among different high-order trapped modes, accompanied by redistribution of spatial densities and superlinear increase in the emission intensities [see \textbf{Figure~\ref{fig:setup}} and \textbf{Figure~\ref{fig:states}}], implying that polariton condensates in this geometry could be exploited for an all-optical multistate switch.
+For low powers, we observe condensation into extremely high-order angular harmonics (Laguerre-Gaussian), reminiscent of whispering gallery modes, of orbital angular quantum number up to $l=19$.
 For higher powers we observe collapse of the condensate to successively lower order angular harmonics as stimulated scattering and phonon-mediated energy relaxation become more efficient at higher densities.
-For especially narrow wires (up to 5~$\mu$m, when the standard width of microwires in the experiment is 15~$\mu$m) we create elongated trapping conditions which induces condensation into Hermite-Gaussian states with different mode numbers contrast along the minor and major trap axis, also known as {\it ripple} states~\cite{Sun2018}.
+For especially narrow wires (up to 5~$\mu$m, where the standard width of microwires in the experiment is 15~$\mu$m) we create elongated trapping conditions which induce condensation into planar Hermite-Gaussian states with different mode numbers along the minor and major trap axis, also referred as {\it ripple} states~\cite{Sun2018}.
 The results underpin the potential to all-optically engineer single-particle quantum states populated by exciton-polariton condensates in LHPs.